Novotel Sarajevo Bristol: History

 Built in 1973, the hotel was originally named Hotel Bristol, having replaced an old hotel of the same name nearby.
 During the Siege of Sarajevo the building was bombarded by Serbian forces from across the river Miljacka.
 The hotel was subsequently restored and privatised in 2010.

 Restaurants and bars

 Dining options include a European restaurant, an international restaurant and a brasserie serving international cuisine.
 The Café Bristol serves pastries, cakes and a wide selection of hot and cold beverages.
 There are 2 cafe-bars, one of which has a seated terrace.

 Facilities

-The contemporary rooms feature free Wi-Fi, flat-screen TVs and safes.
-The suites have living rooms and jacuzzis.
+The suites have living rooms and Jacuzzis.
 The fitness and spa area includes a sauna, an indoor swimming pool, massage tables and exercise bikes.
 A prayer room is available as are 4 meeting rooms.
-Parking at the hotel is free.

 Awards and recognition

 Novotel Sarajevo Bristol is the recipient of several World Travel Awards, namely "Bosnia and Herzegovina's Leading Hotel" for 2012, 2013, 2014 and 2018.